openaps/docs/docs/docs/While You Wait For Gear/collect-data-and-prepare.md

 # Collect your data and get prepared

+## Store data - CGM, and ideally carbs and insulin

-Before getting started, we suggest that you store at least 30 days of CGM data.
-People often like to compare their before and after looping data.
+Before getting started, we ask that you store at least 30 days of CGM data.
+It is always a good idea to record your data before embarking on a new set of experiments.
+This will be helpful to understand the effects of the system as well as gain a better understanding of your response to different control strategies.

 Nightscout is an excellent tool to capture your CGM history, as well as log your carbs and boluses.
-For instructions on setting up your own Nightscout site (or updating your existing one for OpenAPS use), see [here](https://openaps.readthedocs.org/en/latest/docs/While%20You%20Wait%20For%20Gear/nightscout-setup.html).
-By logging and collecting a recent history of your insulin+BG patterns, you can also take advantage of the Autotune feature which uses Nightscout databases, as well as use Nightscout reports, which are often helpful for showing your data to your healthcare provider.
+Your Nightscout site will (in a typical setup) be the source of CGM data for your OpenAPS rig.
+For instructions on setting up your own Nightscout site (or updating your existing one for OpenAPS use), see [here](<../While You Wait For Gear/nightscout-setup>).

+By logging and collecting a recent history of your basal, bolus, carb, and BG patterns, you can also take advantage of the Autotune feature which uses Nightscout databases (see below).
+You can log carbs and boluses using the Nightscout "careportal," and tell it about your basal insulin using a "profile."

+If you aren't using Nightscout, you can upload your Dexcom G4 receiver to Dexcom Studio or if you use Dexcom G5 the data is in the cloud at Dexcom Clarity.
+If you use a Medtronic CGM, upload your CGM data to CareLink.
+If you use an Animas Vibe, upload your data to Tidepool or Diasend.
+We suggest you get in the habit of doing this regularly so that you have ongoing data to show trends in your overall estimated average glucose (eAG, a good indicator in trends in A1c) and variations in your "time in range."

-Later in these docs is a link to donate your data to a project called [OpenHumans](https://openaps.readthedocs.org/en/latest/docs/Give%20Back-Pay%20It%20Forward/data-commons-data-donation.html).
+Later in these docs is a link to donate your data to a project called [OpenHumans](<../Give Back-Pay It Forward/data-commons-data-donation>).
 There is no requirement to share your data or participate in OpenHumans.
 If you choose to, you can donate your data whether you are looping or not.
 Individuals within the project who share their data do so willingly and you should do the same only if you feel comfortable.
-That being said, it is always a good idea to record your data before embarking on a new set of experiments.
-This will be helpful to understand the effects of the system as well as gain a better understanding of your response to different control strategies.

 ## Practice good CGM habits

 A good quality CGM session is a critical part of successful looping.
 If you're used to stretching your sensor sessions out until failure, you may want to reconsider this approach as you will have failed looping times, too.
 One technique that has helped eliminate early sensor jumpiness in a session is to "presoak" a new sensor before the old one dies when you notice the old sensor is getting jumpy or loses calibration.
 To read more about this presoak technique, check out this [blog post](https://diyps.org/2016/06/27/how-to-soak-a-new-cgm-sensor-for-better-first-day-bgs/).

 In addition, be diligent about your sensor calibration habits.
 Only calibrate on flat arrows and when BGs are steady.
 Many loopers calibrate once or twice a day only; at bedtime (after dinner has finished digesting) and/or just before getting out of bed.
 A good guide to sensor calibration - which generally applies regardless of which sensor you have - can be found [here](https://forum.fudiabetes.org/t/how-to-calibrate-a-dexcom-g4-g5-cgm/2049/).

+## Optimize your settings with Autotune

+You've been logging and recording your carbs and boluses in Nightscout, right?
+You have your CGM data flowing into Nightscout too?
+Great... now autotune can give you a head start on fine-tuning your basals and ISF.
+There are some restrictions on autotune still (only a single daily carb ratio and single daily ISF), but there are tips on the [autotune page](<../How it works/autotune>) for how to deal with multiple values.
+You can run autotune before you get your loop setup - it doesn't have to run on a rig, it just needs your Nightscout data.
+The easiest way is to [run it on AutotuneWeb](<../Usage and maintenance/running-autotune#autotuneweb-the-easiest-way-to-run-autotune>).

+How important are good basals and ISFs?
+You mean you weren't convinced already by the amount of work put into autotune itself?
+Well, autotune is a required step in order to enable the most advanced features (SMB and UAM).
+OpenAPS will check to see if you have an autotune directory in your rig before the loop will be allowed to actually enact any SMBs (no matter what your preferences say).

+Regardless of if you want to use advanced features later, we highly recommend running autotune as part of the rig nightly, or as a one-off and periodically checking the output to see if the settings on the pump that you are using reflect what the data says your body really needs.

+**Safety note**: your carb ratio is unlikely to vary significantly throughout the course of day.
+If you have carb ratios that vary significantly (such as more than 2x) between different times of day, you may get unexpected results in looping, such as COB reappearing when the CR schedule changes.
+For safety, we recommend checking your settings against Autotune, which currently uses a single CR for the entire day.
+If you are using a schedule with widely varying carb ratios or ISFs, that may be compensating for something other than an actual diurnal variation in carb ratio: perhaps different absorption speeds of different foods, or perhaps related to different macronutrient composition (instead of entering carb equivalents for fat/protein), differing basal insulin needs around mealtime, or something else.

 ## Use your gear

 Starting a DIY loop system like OpenAPS means you are probably switching pumps, and quite possibly using Nightscout for the first time.
-You may find, like many new users, that settings you thought you had dialed in before will need to be adjusted.
-Good news, there are several tools and techiques to get you off to the right start.
-They include:

-* Use your pump **BEFORE** you begin looping
-* Practice good CGM habits
-* Collect your carb, bolus, and BG history using Nightscout
-* Use Autotune to analyze and fine-tune your pump settings
+It is worth taking some time to get familiar with your new gear and with using Nightscout ahead of adding your DIY closed loop to the mix!

-### Start Medtronic pump
+### Starting Medtronic pump

 Many loopers have come from  Animas, OmniPods, Roche, or t:slim pumps in order to pump using old Medtronic pumps.
 The menus will be different and you need to get proficient with the pump's normal use before complicating things with looping.
 Become familiar with the reservoir changes and teach your T1D kid, if that's the person who will be using the pump.
 Train caregivers on the new pump, as well.
 Assuming that you're already familiar with insulin pumping (and you should be before trying to loop) but new to these old Medtronic pumps, these "quick menu" guides will help: